sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-display-data/sapui5-fiori-cf-display-data.md

 [ACCORDION-END]
 [ACCORDION-BEGIN [Step : ](Add a data source)]

 To populate the list with items, bind a data source to the application.
-For this, there exists another sub-generator:
+For this, there exists another sub-generator.
+Please make sure you are in the `uimodule` directory when running the command:

 > You can find a list of all available sub-generator on [GitHub](https://github.com/SAP/generator-easy-ui5/#sub-generators-to-avoid-recurring-tasks)